FOREX-Yen surges 2 percent vs dollar as global worries deepen

 That gave currency investors the green light to continue the current trading theme: buying the safe-haven yen.

-The euro last traded at $1.1313, up 0.2 percent on the day.
-The single currency was almost 1 percent higher against sterling at 78.38 pence but 1.5 percent down against the yen at 126.22.
-(Additional reporting by Jemima Kelly; Editing by Catherine Evans)
+The euro last traded at $1.1321, up a third of a percent on the day.
+The single currency was more than 1 percent higher against sterling at 78.53 pence but 1.5 percent down against the yen at 126.00.
+(Additional reporting by Jemima Kelly; Editing by Hugh Lawson)

 Political and general news ----------------------------------------------------------- This Diary is filed daily. ** Indicates new events -----------------------------------------------------------